4rg0n/songs-of-syx-mod-example/doc/howto/make_your_own_mod.md

 ## Java Package

 :warning: This is only required when your mod will have code.
-Else you could just delete the [src/main/java/your](../../src/main/java/your) and [src/test/java/your](../../src/test/java/your) folders.
+Else you could delete the [src/main/java/your](../../src/main/java/your) and [src/test/java/your](../../src/test/java/your) folders.

 The example mod uses `your.mod` as package in [src/main/java](../../src/main/java) folder.
 You should refactor the names to your own package e.g. `com.github.argon.mymod`.